If you have a dried paint coating that you want to remove, you must use a strong solvent. So, can lacquer thinner remove paint?

-Lacquer thinner will remove dried paint from any surface.
-Lacquer thinner is specifically designed to dissolve and remove cured paints including oil-based paints.
+Lacquer thinner can remove dried paint from any surface.
+The lacquer thinner is designed to dissolve and remove cured paint, including cured oil-based paints.

-The reason for the increased potency of lacquer thinner is its chemical and oil-based nature.
-Unlike many other solvents that are just alcohol-based, lacquer thinners are designed with a combination of ethanol, acetone, and other chemical-based solvents.
+Unlike other paint-removing solvents that are just alcohol-based, lacquer thinners are formulated with a combination of ethanol, acetone, and other chemical-based solvents.
 This makes lacquer thinner strong enough to remove dried (cured) paints.

 - A Face Mask